VDA5050/VDA5050/VDA5050_EN.md

 For a near real-time position and planned trajectory update the mobile robot can broadcast its position, velocity and planned trajectory on the topic `visualization`.

 The fields of the visualization object use the same structure as the position, velocity, planned path and intermediate path object in the state.
-For additional information see Section [6.12.7 Implementation of the state message](#6127-implementation-of-the-state-message) for the mobile robot state.
+For additional information see the [Implementation of the state message](#78-implementation-of-the-state-message) for the mobile robot state.
 The update rate for this topic is defined by the integrator.

 ## 6.8 Connection